 Those companies that succeed are those that see change as positive.
-You can too.
-We’ve identified a few principles to share that will help you navigate the times ahead.
-As you accept and embrace change it will give you an advantage for your business and your life.
+You can, too.
+We’ve identified a few principles to share to help you navigate the times ahead.
+Accepting and embracing change will give you an advantage for your business and your life.

-Principle 1: Change is scary, but it’s better than the alternative.
+Principle 1: Change is scary but better than the alternative.

-Many times with change, we get scared.
+Many times, with change, we get scared.
 That’s a natural response when we’re confronted with something other than the status quo.
-Sometimes changes make us think we’re going to lose money, customers, or employees.
+Sometimes, changes make us think we’ll lose money, customers, or employees.
 It can mean stronger competition or new, unknown competitors in the market.
-Sometimes it’s technology or regulations which make us have to shift how we operate.
+Sometimes, it’s technology or regulations that make us have to shift how we operate.
 Or our supply chain gets disrupted.
-There are many more changes that might manifest to make us worry.
+Many more changes might manifest to make us worry.
 And the reality is – as change emerges, many businesses will fail.

 But the good thing about change is that the strong survive.
-They survive because, at the sight of change and risk of failure, they ask questions about how to overcome it.
+They survive because, at the sight of change and risk of failure, they ask questions about overcoming it.